ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/lbl/pylops-mpi/index.md

 - **Goal 2: Benchmarking 2D Parallelism in PyLops-MPI Library**: Understanding the design of PyLops-MPI.
 Understanding the design of 2D partition design in current PyLops-MPI library.
 Benchmarking the performance of 2D partition design in PyLops-MPI compared with original 1D partition design.

 - **Goal 3: Enabling MPI One-sided API in PyLops-MPI Library**: Understanding the design of PyLops-MPI.
 Uderstanding the message roofline model and MPI one-sided API.
 Implementing the one-sided communication strategies in the PyLops-MPI library.

+### Project Benchmark Suites
+We plan to use at least three use cases in the [tutorial sections](https://pylops.github.io/pylops-mpi/tutorials/) in PyLops-MPI.
+We will measure the communication volume and time to solution of these use-cases.

+### Project Benchmark Testbeds
+Yuxi Hong is granted access to the world-leading supercomputers such as Delta, Delta-AI through an [ACCESS funded grant](https://www.xras.org/public/requests/193551-ACCESS-CIS250038).
+[Delta](https://docs.ncsa.illinois.edu/systems/delta/en/latest/) is a dedicated, ACCESS-allocated resource designed by HPE and NCSA, delivering a highly capable GPU-focused compute environment for GPU and CPU workloads.
+[DeltaAI](https://docs.ncsa.illinois.edu/systems/deltaai/en/latest/) is a companion system to Delta.
+Powered by the NVIDIA GH200 Grace Hopper Superchip, DeltaAI provides powerful compute capabilities for simulation and data science.
+The team also has access to [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/) supercomputer based in LBNL.

 ### Project Deliverables